nuuuwan/lk_law/README.md

 ## Who might find this data useful?

 The data in this repository, which hosts a range of legal documents from Sri Lanka, can be incredibly useful to various parties in numerous ways.
-Here are ten potential uses:

 1. **Legal Research**: Lawyers, legal scholars, and law students can use this repository for comprehensive legal research, referencing laws and regulations relevant to their cases or academic work.